EU Licensed4.8/5

 Frequently Asked Questions

-Can I drink alcohol whilst taking Diamicron?
+Can I drink alcohol while taking Diamicron?

 Dr. Ross Elledge